OS-EDA/Course/Chapter_01_Introduction/c01_summary.md

 * Trainer profile
 * Participants backgrounds and motivations

+#### Explain the categories of the course parts.
+- Chapters
+- Lectures
+- Trainings
+- Cheat Sheets
+- Questions

+#### Overview of the course:
+* Table of content (Chapter names and short descriptions)
+* Schedule for the course

+#### The Trainings
+* Success points inbetween lectures
+- This is too fast
+- This is too slow

+#### Login at IHP
+- Onboarding for everyone to the computers

+#### Availablitily GitHub PDF Downloads
+- Link / QR to the course materials

 #### Introduction to open-source EDA and the course, addressing the following topics:
 * What is the new thing with this course?
 * Advantages of open-source in EDA